-What was once a robust $4 million budget is now $1.4 million, and only four administrative employees remain from the sales and marketing staff, and none from the visitors’ bureau, which at this time of year would have reached about 15 employees.
+What was once a robust $4 million budget is now $1.4 million, and only four administrative employees remain from the sales and SEO services staff, and none from the visitors’ bureau, which at this time of year would have reached about 15 employees.
 Sales and Marketing would have employed another 15.

 Evan Smith, president of Discover Newport, said the agency will now put more effort into its primary mission – sales and marketing, while relegating what he described as its “concierge service” to private organizations and an as yet undefined role for Discover Newport.

 But the reconfigured Discover Newport will have fewer employees (Smith said perhaps 10 or 11), and a reduced budget from the $4 million that primarily represented the agency’s share of the state lodging tax.

 Smith said Discover Newport is primarily a destination marketing company, “getting people to come to the destination” it represents, Newport and Bristol Counties.

 The 7,000 square foot Visitors Center attracted nearly 500,000 visitors annually, Smith said.
 It was the largest of Visitor Centers in Rhode Island, including a small center operated by the Chamber of Commerce on Block Island, and the Blackstone Valley Tourism Council Visitor Center, opposite Slater Mill in Pawtucket.

 Discover Newport occupied both the first floor visitor center and offices on the second floor for its administrative staff.
 Smith said Discover Newport has told the city, which owns the building, that it is exploring locations for its administrative staff.